Aggregations of quadratic inequalities and hidden hyperplane convexity: Main Results

 The bound of $m^2 - m$ can be improved in the special case where the quadratics $Q_i$ that defined $S$ span a linear space of dimension at most three.
-We have already shown in Theorem~\ref{thm:dep} that PDLC (or less) is sufficient for the convex hull to be given by aggregations.
+We have already shown in Theorem~\ref{thm:dep} that PDLC (or less, when the dimension of the span of the associated quadratic map is $2$) is sufficient for the convex hull to be given by aggregations.
 We separate our discussion into two cases based on the dimension of the span of $Q_1,\dots,Q_m$.

 \paragraph{\emph{Span of $Q_1,\ldots,Q_m$ is two dimensional}}